muhammadmueenarif/Chatbot-Creation-with-Generative-AI/readme.txt

 integrate it. if we want to test it just paste it in new tab and test it. ask different questions and check whether it is working correct or need changes.

+Building from Scratch.
+click on new agent. then fill basic info that discussed before. in training section, upload document. in enter url, give url of website on which we want to train it. if we want to setup in website, click on installation section in the left side and make it public and then follow instructions to install it in the website. we will have script tag, copy that code open header section of your website code and paste it there.